andreaugustorossi/Health-Insurance-Kaggle/README.md

 ## The Solution

 The solution offered is a machine learning algorithm that can rank customers by the highest probability of accepting a new car insurance.
-In this project, several machine learning models were tested, and the best was chosen and LGBM was chosen as the best algorithm.
+To achieve this goal, a cyclic model called CRISP-DS (Cross Industry Process for Data Science) was used.
+Several machine learning models were tested, and LGBM was chosen as the best algorithm.

 Not only were all the questions answered, but a Google spreadsheet was offered with a button that just clicking on it will give the probabilities of each customer on the spreadsheet.